Remember to set up and demonstrate these activities carefully before letting the class go ahead.

 - Give students a time limit to mingle and find out as many things they have in common.
 The one who finds the most is the winner.

 - Alternatively ask them to find five things and the first person to shout 'five' is the winner.

 Create a biography

 - Take a biography of a famous person and write each detail on strips of paper.

 - Keep the identity secret so they have to guess, if appropriate.

-- Give out the strips (split the class in two if large and give out 2 sets).
+- Give out the strips (split a large class in two if necessary and give out two sets).